Berry Varieties - Strawberries, Raspberries & Blueberries are high in Antioxidants

 If you live in icy areas, you can grow berries in containers and bring them in during colder months.
-On the other side, there are cultivars of raspberries and blueberries that grow in water zones like Southern California.
+On the other side, cultivars of raspberries and blueberries grow in water zones like Southern California.

 Berries generally like full sun and prefer mildly acidic soil.
 Raspberries ramble and may need to be grown on a trellis.
 Strawberries are compact and can grow in containers or small patches in your garden.
 If you love blackberries, these berries come in trailing and erect plants and grow tons of fruit.
 Blueberries are great if you want to treat birds and need protection if you want to eat the berries yourself.

 If you don’t have room for berry patches, you can plant blueberries near lilacs and azaleas.
 Blackberries grow beautifully in vegetable beds.
 Just beware of the brambles.
 You can also grow berries in an herb bed with basil and thyme to act as a ground cover to regulate soil temperatures and moisture.
-You can also grow berries in your flower gardens to add beauty and color.
+To add beauty and color, you can also grow berries in your flower gardens.